 - Evaluate your budget history.
 You may have larger expenses in certain months than others.
 Fundraising events and the timing of large donations also have a big impact on your budget.
 You can always amend your budget as necessary to account for variations.

-Budgets are living documents that you will need to revisit often.
-Make sure you are reviewing your budget with your board and maintaining transparency on cash flow and expense reports at a minimum annually.
+Budgets are living documents that you will need to revisit throughout the year.
+Make sure you are reviewing your budget with your board and maintaining transparency on cash flow and expense reports at least two times yearly.
 If there are issues that need to be addressed, you should address them immediately and create plans in advance for any deficits that come up as well as surpluses.
 Lastly, keep your budgets updated, clean, and professional-looking for donors and stakeholders.
 Fundraising is highly competitive, so make sure to take every opportunity to stand out above the rest!

-For more information and support on budgeting and nonprofit finance, you can visit our contact us page or email us at email@example.com.
+For more information, support or help budgeting and navigating nonprofit finance, visit our contact us page or email us at email@example.com.
 Until next time!